apache/pekko/docs/src/main/paradox/discovery/index.md

 To use aggregate discovery add its dependency as well as all of the discovery that you want to aggregate.

-Configure `aggregate` as `akka.discovery.method` and which discovery methods are tried and in which order.
+Configure `aggregate` as `pekko.discovery.method` and which discovery methods are tried and in which order.

 ```
-akka {
+pekko {
   discovery {
     method = aggregate
     aggregate {
-      discovery-methods = ["akka-dns", "config"]
+      discovery-methods = ["pekko-dns", "config"]
     }
     config {
       services {